Curious facts you need to know before moving to Spain

 Siesta is another famous stereotype foreigners hold about Spanish people.
 They usually accused the Spaniards of being lazy due to the siesta custom.
 However, siesta is not common in modern companies and organizations.
 Most companies only permit employees to rest for 1 hour for lunch and rest, which is obviously not enough for a proper siesta.

-However, Spaniards do love a good siesta at the weekend after having a big lunch with all the family.
+However, Spaniards do love a good siesta at the weekend by having a big lunch with all the family.

 6. Crazy nightlife